parallelmicroscopy/24-well-RAP/README.md

 The following pieces should be printed from PLA using a conventional 3D printer (e.g. Bambu X1 Carbon, or Prusa MK3).

-a) plate holder (with baffle to reduce stray light - a second lens holder without lenses)
+a) 2 (or 3, see g below) x plate holder (with baffle to reduce stray light - a second lens holder without lenses)

 b) parabolic mirror holder